cmput229/MIPSPatterns/README.md

 extend them to solve more subtle problems.

 In this way, these files are meant to be _suggestions_ or _aids_, ___not___ rules and laws.
-This is not the only way to solve your problems.
+This is not the only way to solve your problems but it can help you get started.

 Each file has two versions, one in `explained/` and another in `simplified/`.
 The version in `explained/` contains explanation and descriptions of why and how